Anoia/option-type-csharp-example/README.md

 ![Diagram of license logic](option-example.png)

-When we follow the 'happy path' the logic is quite simple: Return the store activation.
-The problem is, that there a quite a view steps on the way that might fail and that need to be handled.
+When we follow the 'happy path' the logic is quite simple: Return the stored activation.
+The problem is, that there a quite a few steps on the way that might fail and that need to be handled.

+### Implementation using null

+Here's the code for an implementation without using the Optional library.
+Yeah, it's long.
+Lots of null checks that clutter up the code and make it hard to see what's actually happening.
+Error handling is also difficult.

+* error property  //TODO

+You don't need to read the whole thing in detail, just note how incredibly long and cluttered it is.

 ```csharp
 public Activation GetActivation()